defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 }
 ```

 **Response**

-Upon successful request completion, the server will respond with a status code of 200 and a JSON object containing the collateral amount required to borrow the specified amount.
+Upon successful request completion, the server will respond with a status code of 200 and a JSON object containing the collateral amount required to borrow the specified amount of `usdc`.
 This object includes the following attributes:

 ```json
 {